From specters to strange appearances, here are ten of some of the spookiest encounters in Ireland just in time for Halloween.

 Headless Horseman, Dublin

-Screams of Spanish Soldiers at Dun an Oir, County Kerry
+Screams of Spanish Soldiers at Dun an Oir, Co Kerry

-Over eight hundred Spanish soldiers landed in the area of Dun an Oir in 1580, overrunning an English garrison.
-Spanish reinforcements failed to come, however, and their victory was short lived when more English troops arrived forcing the Spaniards to surrender and meet their deaths.
+Over 800 Spanish soldiers landed in the area of Dun an Oir in 1580, overrunning an English garrison.
+Spanish reinforcements failed to come, however, and their victory was short-lived when more English troops arrived forcing the Spaniards to surrender and meet their deaths.
 Their death throes echo around the area on October 1, the anniversary of their defeat.

-Weeping Statue in Dungloe at the Kerrytown shrine, Donegal
+Weeping Statue in Dungloe at the Kerrytown shrine, Co Donegal

-The Irish Independent reported that on September 29, 2009, fourteen people claimed to witness crosses that formed in the sky above the shrine, before the statue became animated and began to weep.
-The shrine has become a popular site after producing a religious apparition seventy years ago.
+The Irish Independent reported that on September 29, 2009, 14 people claimed to witness crosses that formed in the sky above the shrine, before the statue became animated and began to weep.
+The shrine became a popular site after producing a religious apparition in 1939.

 War Staff Apparitions, City of Derry Airport